-Jerry was a big man with reddish hair and a moustache.
-He was sort of hunched over from years of sitting at the controls of a helicopter.
-He often wore a black, U.S. Army-issued, V-neck wool sweater over a white shirt.
+Jerry was a big man with reddish hair and a mustache.
+He was sort of hunched over from many years of sitting at the controls of a helicopter.
+He often wore a black, U.S. Army-issued, V-neck wool sweater over a white pilot’s shirt.
 I never saw him without a cup of coffee and a smoldering cigarette, even when flying.
 This had left him with a raspy voice and a chronic cough.
 Jerry was always cheerful, and had a great sense of humor, and he told great stories.
-He wore an Omega Speedmaster Professional watch and drove a well-used white 1976 Corvette Stingray.
+He wore an Omega Speedmaster Professional wrist watch and drove a well-used white 1976 Corvette Stingray.

 I did as instructed and followed Jerry’s Bell 206L LongRanger everywhere with my own helicopter as he showed me the ropes of dealing with Range Operations (“Plead Control”), transporting personnel and equipment to the numerous sites throughout the Range and California’s offshore Channel Islands.
 Most of our time was spent supporting the Surface Targets Directorate with their remotely-controlled World War II-era destroyers which were used as targets for anti-ship missiles.
 Jerry also taught me how to locate and recover the Northrop BQM-74 Chukar target drones that were used for aerial targets.
 After plucking them from the ocean, we returned the drones to NTD for servicing.